Trump, Biden Lawyer Up, Brace for White House Legal Battle

 The race is already thought to be the most litigated in American history, with some 260 lawsuits arising from the coronavirus by one tally.

-Behind the scenes, Trump and Republicans have been putting together a legal team that includes Jay Sekulow, one of the president’s lead attorneys during the impeachment trial and the special counsel’s Russia investigation, who is an experienced litigator before the Supreme Court.
+Behind the scenes, Trump and Republicans have been putting together a legal team that includes Jay Sekulow, one of the president’s lead attorneys during the impeachment trial and the special counsel’s Russia investigation and an experienced litigator before the Supreme Court.
 Republicans have hired dozens of attorneys and retained prominent national firms to challenge Democratic efforts to expand ballot access in key battleground states.

 Riemer said it’s not as though the party is going to call up a random attorney on Election Day and say, "Hey, are you busy?
 Do you want to litigate a recount?”